 Neuropathy: In some people with WM, the abnormal antibody can attack and damage nerves outside the brain.
 This can lead to numbness or a painful “pins and needles” sensation in the feet and legs, which is called neuropathy.

 Enlarged lymph nodes: These usually appear as lumps under the skin around the neck, in the groin, or in the armpits.
-Enlarged lymph nodes are usually about 1 or 2 inches across.
+Enlarged lymph nodes are usually about 1 or 2 inches (2.5-5 cm) across.
 They are seen less often in WM than in most other lymphomas.

 Swollen abdomen (belly): WM can sometimes make the spleen or liver bigger, making the belly look swollen.
 In the upper part of the abdomen, the liver is on the right and the spleen on the left.
 When the spleen gets larger, it can press on the stomach, which makes people feel full when they eat even a small amount.

-Nervous system symptoms: In hyperviscosity syndrome, the thickened blood causes poor brain circulation, leading to problems like headache, confusion, and dizziness.
+Circulation system symptoms: In hyperviscosity syndrome, the thickened blood causes poor brain circulation, leading to problems like headache, confusion, and dizziness.
 It can also cause symptoms like those seen with a stroke, including slurred speech and weakness on one side of the body.
 Patients with these symptoms should contact their doctor right away.

 Abnormal bleeding: High levels of abnormal antibody can damage blood vessels, which can lead to problems like nosebleeds and bleeding gums.